Ready for another beauty post? This time I’m reviewing the beauty products I picked up on my Sephora Collection Summer Skincare Haul.

 FYI: Sephora does ship to Japan, so if you’re wondering where to buy makeup in Japan or your favorite skincare items, you can always search there.
 Fragrances, aerosol sprays, and nail polishes however, do not ship to Japan.

 Here’s what I got on my Sephora Collection Summer Skincare Haul (this post contains affiliate links):

 I ran out of the Vitamin c serum gifted to me Raxy and wanted another.
 After debating on this Ultra Glow Serum or the OLEHENRIKSON Vitamin C Truth Serum, I settled on this.
 It’s a non-oily serum with a slight scent that comes in a generously sized bottle.

 I use it in the morning on my face and neck after applying essence and before applying sunscreen.

 Vitamin C, which I’ve talked about in this summer skincare post, helps combat dark spots and is one of the ingredients commonly used in Japanese whitening cosmetics.
-The Ultra Glow Serum uses natural peptides from marine algae for a tightening effect and users reported more radiant skin and reduce the appearance of fine lines and wrinkles after 28 days of use.
+The Ultra Glow Serum uses natural peptides from marine algae for a tightening effect.
+Overall, users reported more radiant skin and reduce the appearance of fine lines and wrinkles after 28 days of use.
 I’m halfway there, so let’s see what happens in two more weeks!

 You know I’m all about sheet masks, so when I saw that there’s sheet mask for the BUTT, I had to try them especially after reading the reviews.
 Plus, look at how cute the packaging is!
 The masks (2 separate sheets) actually have the same design!
 There are three different butt sheet masks and I got one of each: